 An island, the sea, a mist-grey and rush-yellow autumn.
 When a young woman meets the aging artist, big themes emerge: artistry, creativity, abandonment, aging, friendship, and mother-daughter relationship.

-It’s 1991, there’s a recession in Finland, and concerns about global warming are circulating.
-Maria, a young eco-activist, ends up on the island and meets the seventy-eight-year-old Tove Jansson, who has just published a new collection of short stories.
-When Maria writes about Tove, a world lived for art opens up to her: rebellion, solace, adventure, mischievous laughter.
+Maria, a young eco-activist, writes a letter to Tove Jansson and ends up on the island of Klovharu where the 77-year-old artist lives.
+Jansson has just published a new collection of short stories and prepares to wave goodbye to the rugged island of almost 30 happy summers.
+When Maria meets Tove, a world lived for art opens up to her: rebellion, solace, adventure, mischievous laughter.
 It would have been impossible to be both a good artist and a good wife, Tove says.

 Johanna Venho is an award-winning poet and a novelist.
-Venho’s poems and chil-dren’s books have been published in a number of languages; e.g. in French, Ger-man, Italian, Spanish, Swedish and Slovakian.
-Her first historical novel, The First Lady, is a story about Sylvi Kekkonen, who finds herself and her voice as a writer and hopes that after living one life, there’ll still be time to start another.
-Sylvi’s story was nominated for the Finlandia Prize in 2019.
-The First Lady was published in Estonian.
+Venho’s poems and children’s books have been published in a number of languages; e.g. in French, German, Italian, Spanish, Swedish and Slovakian.
+Her first novel of biofiction, The First Lady, is a story about Sylvi Kekkonen, who finds herself and her voice as a writer and hopes that after living one life, there’ll still be time to start another.
+The First Lady was nominated for the Finlandia Prize in 2019 and published in Estonian in 2021.

 Sample English Translation, 64pp